zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ---
-% Pets with Fedoras
-% Mr Zech
-% 8 April 2024
+title: "Pets with Fedoras"
+date: "8 April 2024"
 ---
 a current work in progress.
 Formatting of this page will be wonky due to me trying to format it mainly for slides.
 Last updated 8th April 2024.